NixOS/rfcs/rfcs/0111-public-only-comms.md

-The very intention of this RFC, in letter, and in spirit is to improve the transparent communication between disparate members of the community, which has already come to a head elsewhere in both public and private, to the point that certain members of the community have expressed a need to self segregate!
+The very intention of this RFC, in letter, and in spirit is to improve the transparent communication between disparate members of the community, which has already come to a head elsewhere in both public and private.
+It has even reached a point that certain members of the community have expressed a need to self segregate!
 This is clearly _not_ sustainable long term, and NixOS _should_ take a hard and clear stance suggesting that while we, in no way, codemn the act of private communications and coordinations, our _official_ stance is one of collaboration and openness.

 This sends the signal that, if any serious contribution or opinion is to be laid bear, it should be done publicly, even if the details or the organization